• About

 More in This Section

 The National High School Musical Theatre Awards® (NHSMTA®), otherwise known as the Jimmy Awards®, was established in 2009 by Pittsburgh CLO and Nederlander Alliances, a division of The Nederlander Organization, to elevate the importance of theatre arts education in schools and reward excellence in student performance.
-The program impacts approximately 100,000 students annually who participate in high school musical theatre competitions sponsored by over forty professional theatres throughout the US.
+Since then, the Jimmy Awards/NHSMTA has been the catalyst for more than $6 million in educational scholarships awarded to deserving young performers.
+Named for Broadway impresario James M. Nederlander, this year-round program is administered by The Broadway League Foundation Inc.

-The depth, scope, and education-centric mission of NHSMTA coupled with its extensive television and media exposure has made participating in the program an aspiration for a growing number of high schools.
+The depth, scope, and education-centric mission of the NHSMTA coupled with its extensive television and media exposure has made participating in the program an aspiration for a growing number of high schools.
 Based on feedback from participating theatres, school administrators are now directing both human and financial resources to improve the quality of theatre arts education in their districts.
 This renewed enthusiasm for the performing arts in schools is already helping to invigorate local theatres and the communities they serve.

 Mission